Terms & Definitions

 Every profession, job, sport or science has its own unique set of words.
 Call it slang, jargon or techno-speak, but even packaging with shrink film has its own list of “key words.”
 By using these key words, customers, distributors and manufacturers can clearly communicate needs and characterize film operations.

-Please contact your Clysar Territory Sales Manager for more information.
+Please contact your Clysar Territory Account Manager for more information.

 Air Evacuation – A hole or series of holes placed in the film to allow the excess air in the bag to escape during shrinkage.